 4th Generation (1972-1980)

 This was the era of VLSI (Very Large Scale Integration), integrating thousands of circuits in a small chip.
-This revolutionary idea was brought by Intel by developing Intel 4004 chip.
-In 1981, the first-ever computer for home use was developed by IBM, while Macintosh was introduced by Apple.
+Intel brought this revolutionary idea.
+They developed Intel 4004 chip.
+In 1981, IBM developed the first-ever computer for home use.
+Subsequently, Apple developed the Macintosh.

 5th Generation (1980-present)